summerginger/DataSweeper_Project/README.md

 *This can even be a diagram that explains how it will work concurrently with the rest of the project steps.

 ## Overview of dataset

+The Dataset contains two files:
+1. Demographics & application data - "application_record.csv" - this data has been provided by the applicants at the time of the credit card application.
+It contains demographic information including gender, car & real estate ownership, income level, education, occupation, marital status, contact information.

+2. Credit Bureau data - "credit_record.csv" - data obtained from the credit bureau showing payment experience and the date of the last data extraction.

 |application_record.csv |||
 | ------------- |-------------| -----|
 | Feature name        |    Explanation       |  Remarks |